 The problem is, none of these arguments bear up to scrutiny.

 Since 1995, the Euros have indeed utterly dominated the Ryder Cup, winning 9 times and losing just thrice (including one downright freakish defeat at The Country Club in 1999; they could well be 10-2).
-They have not lost on home soil since 1993.
+They have not lost on home soil since 1993, nearly 30 years ago.
 The Euros may well be more familiar with match play, having played that format more often growing up.
 But this didn’t seem to matter over the first 60 years of Ryder Cup competition, which the U.S. utterly dominated.

 Why is it so hard for the U.S. to accept European Tour parity — a parity that, on account of the Ryder Cup, would appear to do the Euros a mild disservice?
 The European Union comprises 28 countries and accounts for some 505 million people.
 All the great, young South African professionals (and many Australasians) go there first — further bolstering European Tour cred (and talent).
 The U.S. has a bit more than 300 million residents and golf participation here has been stagnant for 25 years.
 Why exactly do we think we should win more Ryder Cups than we lose?

-Fact is, we are 20 years into a period of total European dominance of the Ryder Cup, and — if we accept that Tiger Woods’ period of dominance was singular, and is now more or less curtailed — the major winners over this period indicate at best a dead heat.
+Fact is, we are nearly 30 years into a period of total European dominance at the Ryder Cup, and — if we accept that Tiger Woods’ period of dominance was singular, and is now more or less curtailed — the major winners over this period indicate at best a dead heat.

 For his part, Azinger had this to say after the March 1 dust-up.